 This one is the pair of socks to wear if you’re going on a trip where the weather will be chilly.

 SmartWool designed these socks to withstand the harshest conditions.
-The particular combination of fabrics allows you to be warm and comfortable in -20 degrees cold.
+The particular combination of fabrics allows you to be warm while having socks that comfort your feet in -20 degrees weather.

 Also, SmartWool used merino wool in the production of these socks.
 Because all of the wool keeps your feet dry, you’ll stay warm no matter what the weather is like outside.